Tokyo Olympics 2020: Can the greatest show on earth beat the pandemic challenge?

 Sport climbing

 This will require solid strength to scale steep ascents, along with flexibility and skill.
 The climbers will be kept in isolation so they do not gain an advantage by watching how their opponents approach their wall.
-The climbers to watch include Adam Ondra of the Czech Republic, Janja Garnbret of Slovenia, Miho Nonaka of Japan, and Sh Fun and Games since 1896?
+The climbers to watch include Adam Ondra of the Czech Republic, Janja Garnbret of Slovenia, Miho Nonaka of Japan and Shauna Coxsey of Britain.
+The events take place from August 3 to August 6.

 Surfing